fvntr/fvntr.com/content/posts/2020-24-06--Notes-on-Chapter-1-Pedagogy-of-the-Oppressed.md

 **The contradiction between the oppressors and the oppressed, and how it is overcome**

+The duality of the oppressed is one shaped by and existing in oppression and violence.

 **Oppression and the oppressors**

 **Oppression and the oppressed**